Could ‘flexi season’ rail tickets prove a dud?

 “Even if it costs slightly more, a classic weekly might be the better deal given that it allows unlimited additional trips at no extra cost, including at the weekend.”

-Because the flexi season principle is based on days rather than individual journeys, it is unlikely to prove unhelpful to commuters who stay over during the week.
+Because the flexi season principle is based on days rather than individual journeys, it is unlikely to prove helpful to commuters who stay over during the week.

 They would use up the available days on a flexi season within two weeks, despite having made only four round trips.